fancy (*ahem*) title

 Prettifying data

-This includes understanding how to plot cleaner and more informative graphs, mastering the art of sprinkling an abstruse word or two in my writing to disguise my science as something more interesting than it actually is, and also finding ways to express ideas in simpler terms to make my talks more appealing to a diverse audience!
+I'm always looking for better ways to plot cleaner and more informative graphs, sprinkle an abstruse word or two in my writing to disguise my science as something more interesting than it actually is, and also express ideas in simpler terms to make my figures/talks more appealing to a diverse audience!

 Back to main page